-Antigua and Barbuda is a Central American country part of the Commonwealth.
-Formed by several islands to the east of the Caribbean Sea.
-The country is located on the Lesser Antilles and borders the island of Guadalupe to the south, Montserrat to the southwest, Saint Kitts and Nevis to the west and San Bartolome to the northwest.
+Antigua and Barbuda is a Central American country that's part of the Commonwealth, formed by several islands to the east of the Caribbean Sea.
+The country is located on the Lesser Antilles island chain and borders the island of Guadalupe to the south, Montserrat to the southwest, Saint Kitts and Nevis to the west and San Bartolome to the northwest.

 Antigua is also an offshore financial center, with a legal and tax framework advantageous for the establishment of International Business Companies, which are fully tax exempt, provided that no business is done within the territory.
-Antigua also offers an Economic Citizenship Program, where it is possible to obtain a second passport through an investment.
-Learn more about Antigua and Barbuda‘s citizenship, residency, investment, offshore banking and offshore company options, reading the following articles:
+Antigua and Barbuda also offers an Economic Citizenship Program, where it is possible to obtain a second passport through investment.

 Learn more about Antigua and Barbuda's citizenship, residency, investment, offshore banking and offshore company options in the articles below.